rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 This Docker setup is quite new so please do open an issue if there is anything that doesn't seem to work properly.
 Suggestions and feature requests welcome.

+!!! warning "Terminal is now occupied"
+    If you have successfully run the Docker Compose deployment, your terminal will be showing the combined and colour-coded logging output for all the containers and will no longer show an interactive prompt, which is means you can not run any more commands in that terminal.
+To resolve this, simply **open another Terminal window** in the same working directory, in which you can run commands.

+    If opening another terminal is impractical or impossible, then in most Shell environments you can press ++ctrl+Z++ to suspend the current process, and then `bg` to resume it in the background.
+This will return you to an interactive prompt.
+Once you've executed your further commands, you can then use `fg` to bring the console logging output back to the foreground again.

 ## Executing commands in the context of the `django` container

 You can run commands in the context of any of the containers using Docker Compose.